 When selecting exterior shutter styles, the architectural design of a home should dictate which configuration is best.
-In general, four exterior shutter styles need consideration: louvered shutters, raised or grooved panels, a combination of louvers and panels, and board and batten shutters.
+In general, five exterior shutter styles need consideration: louvered shutters, raised or grooved panels, a combination of louvers and panels, board and batten, and bahama shutters.

 Many American homes have borrowed aspects of multiple architectural styles to create original structures.
 The combination of designs allows the homeowner to select an exterior shutter style that best blends with the home’s framework and accounts for regional influences.
 Following is a review of the most common architectural home styles in America.

 Victorian architecture is often adorned with ornate, steep roof lines, bay windows, terraces, and porches.
 Narrow windows are accented with either functional louvered shutters or paneled shutters.
 Multiple variations to the true Victorian style emerged, including the Italianate, Gothic Revival, Queen Anne, Folk Victorian, Shingle, and Second Empire styles.

 Both Colonial and Federal styles traditionally use panels on the first floor and louvered shutters on the second.
 If uniformity is desired, louvers are recommended for both stories.
 Functional exterior shutters are one of the identifiable signatures of both designs.